kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 .. image:: https://raw.githubusercontent.com/kaycebasques/media/main/jpg/crowpi3.jpg

-But going into the purchase I expected the trackpad to be unusable.
+Going into the purchase I expected this.
 I was kinda hoping for it, actually...
 I've been meaning to get really solid at keyboard-based navigation.
 This is the main "desirable difficulty" thing for me.
-The other cool thing is it's forcing me to find CLI commands for common tasks such as locking the screen.
+A cool side-effect of forcing myself to get good at keyboard-based navigation is that I'm also learning the CLI-equivalent for common actions, such as `dm-tool lock` to lock the screen.

 `Lobsters <https://lobste.rs>`_ on ``lynx`` somehow looks better than the actual website??